awtkns/fastapi-crudrouter/CONTRIBUTING.md

-All ideas, contributions are wellcome :)
+All ideas and contributions are wellcome :)

-Please submit a PR.
+Please feel free to create issues and submit PRs.